 Always use an effective silage additive, short chop, roll well with heavy machines and narrow tyres.
 Roll no more than 15cms at a time.
 Dish the sides so the rolling gets right to the wall.
 Save some wet forage for the top metre where possible.

 The clamp should be slightly domed to run off water but do not overfill the clamp.
 Have no shoulders or ramps greater than 30o slopes.
-Use Silostop Oxygen barrier film, then a black sheet, then a net, and then apply weight evenly over the surface of the net.
+Use Oxygen barrier film rather than cling film, use Oxygen barrier side sheet, then a black sheet, then a net, and then apply weight evenly over the surface of the net.
 Tyres or lorry tyre sidewalls work well.

 Use a quality inoculant designed for improved face stability